DioxusLabs/dioxus/docs/router/src/features/failures/named.md

 ## Release
 When running a release build, the router can't just `panic`, as that would be a horrible user experience.
-Instead, it changes shows some fallback content.
+Instead, it changes to show some fallback content.

 > You can detect if the router is in the named navigation failure handling state
 > by [checking](../navigation/name.md#check-if-a-name-is-present) if the